brettchalupa/brettcodes/_posts/2016-12-08-introducing-monoso.md

 description: A blog post introducing what Monoso is and what we do.
 ---

-_Note: I've since simplified and rebranded "Monoso" to be "Brett Codes."
+_Note: I've since simplified and rebranded "Monoso" to be "Brett Codes."_
----

 Hi, my name is Brett.
 I’m pleased to introduce Monoso, a new software consulting firm focused on building web applications.
 I've been doing freelance work for the past nine months under my own name, and I've decided to start using a Doing Business As (DBA) to build the company as its own entity.